Realized 1031 Blog Articles

 Possible Workarounds

 It is possible to relinquish several properties into a single replacement property.
-One option is through a reverse exchange, in which a replacement property can be acquired before the relinquished properties close.
+One option is a reverse exchange, in which a replacement property can be acquired before the relinquished properties close.
 Another way is to put an option to purchase the replacement property in place until all relinquished properties sell.

 In short, it is possible to exchange many into one.
 Doing so requires an understanding of the deadlines and a great deal of juggling.